 A CT scan is a test that combines X-rays and computer scans.
 A CT colonography is used to view the inside of your lower digestive tract (colon and rectum).
 It can help screen for colon cancer and for polyps (small growths in the colon that can become cancer).
 This test is sometimes called virtual colonoscopy.
 In some cases, this test may be done instead of regular colonoscopy for colon cancer screening.
 Both tests require a bowel prep, but regular colonoscopy also requires sedation.
 No sedation is needed for CT colonography.
 However, unlike regular colonoscopy, no biopsy or treatment can be done during the CT colonography.
 If a problem is found that needs further examination or treatment, a regular colonoscopy may be required.

 Exposure to radiation

 Failure to detect small polyps

-Tell your doctor what medicine you take.
-This includes vitamins, herbs, and over-the-counter medicines such as aspirin.
+Tell your healthcare provider what medicines you take.
+This includes vitamins, herbs, and over-the-counter medicines, such as aspirin.
 You may need to stop taking certain medicines before the test.

 Your kidney function may be tested.
 This is to be sure your kidneys are working well.
 If they are not, this test may not be safe for you.

 For the test, your rectum and colon must be empty of stool.
 You will be given bowel prep instructions.
 Follow these carefully.
 For up to 48 hours before the test, you may need to restrict what you eat and drink.
 You will also need to take pills or drink a liquid to cleanse your bowel of stool.

 Be sure to arrive on time at the facility.
 Bring your health insurance card.
 Leave valuables at home.
 Also, remove any metal piercings, such as a belly button ring, before leaving home.
 Metal interferes with X-rays.

 At the hospital, you will be asked to sign a consent form.
 You will change into a hospital gown.